One of the main things I talk to my clients about is their attitude to risk, after all, it’s an inherent part of

 Achieving this healthy relationship with risk is not a one-time thing – you will be in the market for the long-term after all.
 So it’s something that you’ll need to address every time there is movement in the market.

-Having a financial adviser and ally who you can call on in times of concern can really help you maintain a balanced view of risk and prevent you from making emotionally charged decisions.
+Having a good financial adviser and ally who you can call on in times of concern can really help you maintain a balanced view of risk and prevent you from making emotionally charged decisions.

 This is an original article written by Max Keeling, Client Adviser and Head of Expat Division at Providend, Singapore’s Fee-only Retirement Financial Adviser.